-We caught up with Marcela at her breathtaking Chula Vista home to talk all things food, entertaining, and of course at the top of our minds, Cinco de Mayo.
+We caught up with Valladolid at her breathtaking Chula Vista home to talk all things food, entertaining, and of course at the top of our minds, Cinco de Mayo.
 The dinner party she hosted for close friends is bursting with decor ideas and design inspiration you won’t want to miss.
 Aside from the fact that it looks like an absolute blast, just about everything in Marcela Valladolid’s house is ultra-covetable, so we’ve include

 We love your home.
 What’s the story there?

-My home is an historical Chula Vista landmark!
-Built in 1912, the home was built in the middle of 55 acres of citrus trees.
+My home is a historic Chula Vista landmark!
+Built in 1912, the home was constructed in the middle of 55 acres of citrus trees.
 There’s a ton of history here and, when remodeling upon purchase, I wanted to respect the architecture of the home.
 I brightened it up and added a tone of elements that pay homage to my upbringing in Mexico.
 The best compliment I could ever receive is when folks tell me it’s so cozy they don’t want to leave.
 Mexico exists in some way or another in every room of the home.
 But it’s subtle and that’s how I entertain.
-Nothing is in-your-face of any culture or ethnicity.
+Nothing is in your face of any culture or ethnicity.
 I just search for beauty.
 Same with my entertaining.
 I don’t search for Mexican-only themes or menus, just things that are beautiful and work well together!

 Where did you learn to cook?

-My mom spent a lot of time sick and in bed when I was growing up and it was common practice in Mexico to hire beautiful women from all over Mexico to do not only the housework, but also the cooking.
+My mom spent a lot of time sick and in bed when I was growing up and it was common practice in Mexico to hire beautiful women from all over Mexico to do not only the housework but also the cooking.
 They were like my moms and sisters.
-I learned the most from them as they all came from a different region with an entirely different cuisine.
+I learned the most from them as they all came from different regions with entirely different cuisines.
 Oaxaca, Yucatan, Puebla, Mexico City…

 Sounds like a childhood filled with incredible meals.
 What do you always keep in your refrigerator these days?